-An increase of \$353,871 is required to support the workload resulting from the implementation of a Body-Worn Camera Program.
-Funding of \$164,725 is required to support 2/2.0 FTE new positions proposed as part of the FY 2021 Advertised Budget Plan.
-As part of the FY 2019 Carryover Review, 2/2.0 FTE positions were approved and require \$189,146 in ongoing baseline funding in the FY 2021 budget.
-It should be noted an increase of \$173,724 in Fringe Benefits funding is included in Agency 89, Employee Benefits, for a total cost of \$527,595 in FY 2021.
+An increase of \$329,450 is required to provide ongoing baseline funding for 4/4.0 FTE positions that were added as part of the FY 2020 Carryover Review.
+It should be noted an increase of \$161,386 in Fringe Benefits funding is included in Agency 89, Employee Benefits, for a total cost of \$490,836 in FY 2022.
 For further information on Fringe Benefits, please refer to the Agency 89, Employee Benefits, narrative in the Nondepartmental program area section of Volume 1.